Customized Integrated Solutions

 Flexible biodecontamination integration—from portable system coordination to fully automated facility infrastructure.

-CURIS integrated biodecontamination systems use Hybrid Hydrogen Peroxide™ technology to deliver vaporized hydrogen peroxide either directly within a space or through fixed injection points—while enabling increasing levels of automation, control, and facility coordination.
+CURIS integrated biodecontamination systems use Hybrid Hydrogen Peroxide™ (HHP™) technology to deliver vaporized hydrogen peroxide in controlled, repeatable, validated cycles—either directly within a space or through fixed injection points.
+The CURIS® Integration Architecture™ scales from portable system coordination to fully automated, facility-wide biodecontamination, so pharmaceutical cleanrooms, biosafety laboratories, vivariums, and research facilities can match automation to their operational needs.

 What is an Integrated Biodecontamination System?